AmitXShukla/Mojo/book-src/intro.md

 ## About Author

-I'm Amit Shukla, and I specialize in training neural networks for finance supply chain analysis, enabling them to identify data patterns and make accurate predictions.
+I'm Amit Shukla, and I specialize in training neural networks for production data sets, enabling them to identify data patterns and make accurate predictions.
-During the challenges posed by the COVID-19 pandemic, I successfully trained GL and Supply Chain neural networks to anticipate supply chain shortages.
+During the challenges posed by the COVID-19 pandemic, I successfully trained Finance & Supply Chain neural networks to anticipate supply chain shortages.
 The valuable insights gained from this effort have significantly influenced the content of this book.

 Despite my ability to devise an innovative solution, I couldn't transition my AI models from research to production during the peak of the pandemic.
 My efforts to transform my work into a scalable solution capable of handling petabytes of data were hindered by the challenges of optimizing and fine-tuning my code for parallelization and multi-threaded execution.